Language

 Frequently Asked Questions

-The conventional recommendation is 20% to avoid PMI.
-However, many buyers put down as little as 3-5%.
-Use the scenario comparison table to see how different percentages affect your monthly payment and total cost.
+The conventional benchmark is 20% to avoid PMI, but many buyers put down as little as 3–5%.
+Use the scenario table to see how each percentage changes your monthly payment and total cost: a smaller down payment lets you buy sooner but costs more over time through higher payments and PMI.

 How is the monthly payment calculated?